-The singularly exceptional composer/singer/storyteller Shelley Hirsch performs with Horst Rickels’ curiously magical instrument constructed from cannibalized organ pipes, toilet plungers, and bicycle pumps, alongside some new and surprising creations.
-The Mercurius Wagon, built for Hirsch 30 years ago and restored specially for this event, is one of Rickels’s signature works, alongside a lifetime of sound installations, acoustic architecture, and music for film.
-Two unpredictable and uncompromising artists that always inspire through joy, tears, and wonder.
+The singularly exceptional composer/singer/storyteller Shelley Hirsch performs with Horst Rickels’s curiously magical instrument constructed from cannibalized organ pipes, toilet plungers, and bicycle pumps, alongside some new and surprising creations.
+The Mercurius Wagon, built for Hirsch 30 years ago and restored especially for this event, is one of Rickels’s signature works, alongside a lifetime of sound installations, acoustic architecture, and music for film.
+Witness two unpredictable and uncompromising artists that always inspire through joy, tears, and wonder.

-Utilizing electronics, voice, and movement, Crystal Penalosa‘s new piece Sources of Power explores the vulnerability, power, and potential for safety that voice work can present for people who are transgender.
-The performance blends traditional voice– expanding conduits such as vocal training, breath work, and speech therapy–with non-traditional technological methods such as pitch shifting, frequency shifting, and wavetable synthesis.
-Sources of Power explores authenticity in developing a new voice.
+Sources of Power explores the authenticity in developing a new voice.
+Utilizing electronics, voice, and movement, Crystal Penalosa‘s new piece examines the vulnerability, power, and potential for safety that voice-work can lend to people who are transgender.
+The performance blends traditional voice—expanding the conduits of vocal training, breath work, and speech therapy—with non-traditional technological methods such as pitch shifting, frequency shifting, and wavetable synthesis.

 Crystal Penalosa (she/they) is an American artist and interdisciplinary designer based in New York.
 Their work focuses on queer identity, utilizing modular electronics, and voice.
 Her solo work makes public their search for authenticity and how it intersects with trans visibility.
 She uses electronics, voice, and light in a performance exploring how voice is a source of power and safety.
 The structure is meditative and is centered on voice affirmations written during voice self-therapy.
 Penalosa has performed collaboratively and solo at Issue Project Room, Roulette Intermedium, Sediment Gallery, MoMA PS1, Experimental Intermedia, Spektrum in Berlin, and the Golden Pudel Club in Hamburg.
 They currently work with the veteran underground record label Generations Unlimited.